wayneIBM/vpc-on-classic/classic-access.md

     * If your account is not VRF-enabled, open a ticket to request "VRF Migration" for your account.
 See [How you can initiate the conversion](/docs/infrastructure/direct-link?topic=direct-link-how-you-can-initiate-the-conversion#how-you-can-initiate-the-conversion) in our Direct Link documentation to learn more about the conversion process.

 Firewalls, gateways, Network ACLs, or security groups can filter out some or all of the network traffic between Classic and VPC resources.
 {: important}

+All subnets in a VPC with classic access will be shared into the Classic Infrastructure VRF, which uses IP addresses in the `10.0.0.0/8` space.
+To avoid IP address conflicts, **do not use** IP addresses on the `10.0.0.0/8` space when creating subnets in a Classic Access VPC.
+{: important}

 ## Create a Classic Access VPC